Tax season

 Williams Lake RCMP ask for help tracking down two missing men

-WILLIAMS LAKE, B.C. -Update: RCMP say that 82-year-old Tony Ayres has been located and is safe.The RCMP thanks the media and public for their assistance.Earlier: Williams Lake RCMP are requesting the public's help in locating Jackie Ray Siemens, who was last seen on Thursday (April 18) .Siemens, 48, was last seen at th...
+WILLIAMS LAKE, B.C. - Williams Lake RCMP are requesting the public's help in locating Jackie Ray Siemens, who was last seen on Thursday (April 18) .Siemens, 48, was last seen at the Tim Hortons on Highway 97 in Williams Lake at about midnight on April 17.Family and police are concerned for his well-being.Siemens is a 5...

 Read More